NixOS: Into the deep end

 Of course we can’t start installing anything before having a boot medium with

-can be downloaded from here.
+the installer on it.
+NixOS can be downloaded from here.
 I don’t exactly

-remember how I created the installation USB
+remember how I created the installation USB stick that I used, but I would

-guess I just used dd
+guess I just used dd:

 # dd if=nixos.iso of=/dev/usb-device bs=4MB